BoboTiG/dusk-monitor/README.md

 ## Run

-Update data on a regular basis (to be done via a daily cron job):
+Update data on a regular basis (to be done via a daily cron job, ensure to read notes in [constants.py](app/constants.py) about the `LAST_BLOCKS_COUNT` environment variable):

 ```bash
 python -m app --update